sveltejs/vite-plugin-svelte/docs/config.md

 ### Config file extension

-The content of Svelte config should always be in esm syntax.
+The Svelte config should always be written in ESM syntax.
 Depending on Node's mode, make sure you're using the correct extension.

 - If `type: "module"` is defined in `package.json`, prefer `.js` or `.ts`
 - If `type: "module"` is not defined, use `.mjs` or `.mts`